 The word "encrypted" gets thrown around constantly in app marketing.
 Here's what actually matters:

 AES-256 is the encryption standard used by the U.S. government, banks, and the military.
-It's not a marketing buzzword — it's math.
+It's not a marketing buzzword.
+It's math.
 A 256-bit encryption key has more possible combinations than there are atoms in the observable universe.
 No one is brute-forcing that.
 Not today, not in our lifetimes.

 But here's the part most apps don't tell you: encryption only protects you if you hold the key.
 If the company holds your encryption key (which is how most cloud apps work), they can decrypt your data whenever they need to.
-That's not end-to-end encryption — it's a locked door where the landlord keeps a copy of the key.
+That's not end-to-end encryption.
+It's a locked door where the landlord keeps a copy of the key.

 Real encryption means the key lives on your device and nowhere else.